tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/Android 接入指南/华为通道 V5 接入_intl_en.md

 The Huawei Push service has strict requirements on the connection configuration.
 If you fail to register with the Huawei channel, you can use one of the following ways to get the Huawei Push registration error code:

 1. In debugging mode of the push service, filter logs by the keyword `OtherPush` or `HMSSDK` to view the return code logs.
 2. You can find the cause of the error and get the solution in [Common error codes](https://developer.huawei.com/consumer/cn/doc/development/HMS-2-References/hmssdk_huaweipush_api_reference_errorcode).

+#### Why are there no alerts for notifications delivered through the Huawei channel?

+Starting EMUI 10.0, Huawei Push intelligently categorizes notification messages into two levels: general and important.
+Versions below EMUI 10.0 don't categorize notifications but have only one level, so all notifications are displayed through the "default notification" channel, which is equivalent to the important level on EMUI 10.0.
+If a notification is categorized as "general", there will be no vibration, sound, or status bar icon alerts for it.
+Currently, the notification level can be set to "important" through the custom notification channel; however, according to the applicable Huawei Push rules, the final display effect will still be determined jointly by the set level and the level calculated by Huawei Push's intelligent categorization, and the lower level will prevail; for example, if the two levels are "important" and "general", "general" will prevail.
+For more information, please see [Vendor Message Categorization Feature Use Instructions](https://intl.cloud.tencent.com/document/product/1024/36250).

 #### Others

 When your application is released on Huawei AppGallery, it may fail the audit with the error message "Error:28: you need to package the certificate file into the APK when integrating with HMS.
 Please directly copy the assets directory to the application project's root directory" displayed.
 Please fix the problem as follows:

 1. Download the official Huawei HMS SDK.
 2. Copy all files and subdirectories in the `assets` directory to that in your application project.
 If the `assets` directory does not exist in the application project, create one.